logvisionn/checkers-ai-web/README.md

 🔗 **Live Demo:** [real-vs-ai-face-classifier.onrender.com](https://real-vs-ai-face-classifier.onrender.com)
 🕒 **Note:** This app is hosted on Render’s free tier.
-It may take 20–30 seconds to wake up on first visit due to cold start.
+It may take 2-3 minutes to wake up on first visit due to cold start for backend.

 Play American checkers against a **minimax AI** or another human in real-time, directly in your browser.
 The entire stack (FastAPI + React + WebSockets) is containerised and auto-deployed via GitHub Actions → Render.